brannondorsey/apibuilder/README.md

 	http://fakeorganization.com/api.php?email=@gmail.com&pretty_print=false

-__Note:__ The value of `count_only` is case insensitive.
-If large amounts of data are being transfered and human readibility is unimportant it is suggested to disable pretty print so as to enable faster API requests and data parsing.
+__Note:__ The value of `pretty_print` is case insensitive.
+If large amounts of data are being transferred and human readability is unimportant it is suggested to disable pretty print so as to enable faster API requests and data parsing.

 ##License and Credit